Gifted and Talented Services and Programs

-Students are referred/nominated for gifted program based on prescreen data, or referred due to
+Students are referred for gifted program based on prescreen data, or referred due to

 new student status.
 District wide screening for K is administered in December/January.

 District wide aptitude screening is offered in February/March for grades 4-11.
-Referral/Nomination
+Online registration is available

-packets.
-Kindergarten students are nominated based on prescreen data during the month of January.
+January - March.
+Kindergarten students are referred based on prescreen data during the

-All students who are nominated are screened for eligibility.
-Written parental consent is obtained before
+month of January.
+All students who are referred are screened for eligibility.
+Written parental consent

 Screening & Assessment